Conditions of Admission in Japanese Schools

 Studying abroad always requires preparation.
 And, unfortunately, paperwork.
 Admission to Japanese schools is no exception.

-So, what are the conditions of admission to Japanese schools?
+So, what are the conditions of admission to Japanese schools (and getting a student visa)?

-The main condition to be admitted to a Japanese language school is to be at least 18 years old and hold a high school degree (having completed at least 12 years of school education) or above.
+The main conditions to be admitted to a Japanese language school are to be at least 18 years old and have graduated from high school (having completed at least 12 years of school education including elementary school) or above.
+There are actually exceptions to those conditions – please contact us to know more.

-There is no Japanese Language requirement.
-But if you are planning to take an intensive course which is more academic focused, we recommend you to take a Japanese language course at your home country and complete at least the JLPT N5 level (which is the first level of the Japanese Language Proficiency Test).
-Students must have basic knowledge of Japanese language to take an intensive course indeed.
+In any case, we recommend you to take a Japanese language course in your home country and complete at least the JLPT N5 level (which is the first level of the Japanese Language Proficiency Test).

-If you intend to study in Japanese higher education institutions such as college or university, you are expected to have a JLPT Level N1 or N2.
+If you intend to study in Japanese higher education institutions such as college or university, you are expected to have a JLPT Level of N1 or N2.
+And to go to University, you will have to prepare for the entrance examination (EJU).

-Motivist Japan will bring you peace of mind by assisting you during each step of the process.
+Motivist Japan will bring you peace of mind by assisting you each step of the way

 |July||1 year 9 months||January～March|